 Plex uses your IP address to roughly estimate where our customers are when using our services.

 Collecting anonymous feature interaction data allows us to understand what parts of our product are being used on a regular basis and when our customers may be having trouble discovering certain features.
-This information is not tied back to an individual and is only useful when viewed as aggregated statistics (ex: how many people performed the action).
+This information is not tied to an individual and is only useful when viewed as aggregated statistics (ex: how many people performed the action).

 Example: what we collect when someone performs a search